 Welcome to Japan.

 While Japan probably has the best means of measuring karoshi deaths, that’s far from saying the government numbers are accurate.

 Hiroshi Kawahito, secretary of the National Defense Counsel for Victims of Karoshi, told Reuters that even though the government reported a record-high number of karoshi-compensated deaths in 2015, he believes the actual number to be 10 times higher.

-They are in a class that feels pressured to take jobs that don’t offer overtime and breaks, because they have less experience or they’re just trying to get a foot in the door.
+They are in a class that feels pressured to take jobs that don’t offer overtime and breaks because they have less experience or they’re just trying to get a foot in the door.

 Working Yourself To Death: a Global Issue

-The effects are evident in the U.S. workforce, too.
-There are more workers trying to hold down multiple jobs and getting paid as temporary contractors rather than being hired as employees with benefits.
+More workers are trying to hold down multiple jobs and getting paid as temporary contractors rather than being hired as employees with benefits.

-On December 1, 2016 a new overtime law will go into effect making an additional 4.2 million US workers eligible to receive time-and-a-half wages for each hour they work beyond 40 a week.
+On December 1, 2016, a new overtime law will go into effect, making an additional 4.2 million US workers eligible to receive time-and-a-half wages for each hour they work beyond 40 a week.

 But one thing is for certain: you know what people do with overtime pay?

-Now that companies around the globe are aware of the realities of karoshi, the growth of industry and employee well-being will go one of two ways: either karoshi research will get shrouded in facade and painted to look presentable, while the actual practices stay the same; OR companies will start valuing their employees and reaping the long-term benefits of a healthy, loyal workforce.
+Now that companies around the globe are aware of the realities of karoshi, the growth of industry and employee well-being will go one of two ways: either karoshi research will get shrouded in a facade and painted to look presentable, while the actual practices stay the same; OR companies will start valuing their employees and reaping the long-term benefits of a healthy, loyal workforce.

 Now that we understand karoshi, we can kill it.

-How about you, are YOU working yourself to death?
+How about you?
+Are you working yourself to death?